dotnet/roslyn/Interactive-Window.md

 The Interactive Window imitates the Visual Studio Editor in most aspects.
 To navigate the editor buffer in the Window, use any of the arrow keys.

 #### <a name="copy"></a>Copy/Paste
 Currently, everything you select and copy in the Interactive Window will be pasted (including carets and other symbols).
 RTF-paste is supported and will maintain the editor colorization.
 This is useful for sharing Interactive sessions over email or in Word/Powerpoint.
-If you paste back into the Interactive session, the carets and other symbols will autmatically be stripped.
+If you paste back into the Interactive session, the carets and other symbols will automatically be stripped.

 Use ```Ctrl+C``` and ```Ctrl+V``` to copy snippets from the Interactive Window and paste to another program.
 See [Selecting](#select) for related tips.